krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 ## Please read [NOTES](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md#notes)

-## Installation of EDDY USB V1 and Raspberry Pi
+# Installation of EDDY USB V1 and Raspberry Pi

+## 1. Firmware Update & Configuration
 1. Push and hold boot button on Eddy (Its next to where the cable plugs in) and at the same time, plug in the cable to your Raspberry Pi
 2. SSH into raspberry PI
 3. Type ```lsusb``` into the command line.
 You should see eddy.